Or, The Equal Opportunity Celebrant – Part 2

 Even the Häagen-Dazs in Flushing’s New World Mall was touting sets of ice cream mooncakes!

 Perhaps the most unusual are the mooncakes found in Fujianese neighborhoods, particularly along East Broadway in Manhattan’s Chinatown.
-These round behemoths (about 8½ inches in diameter and an inch or so thick) are simple in appearance.
+These round behemoths (about 8½ inches in diameter or larger and an inch or so thick) are simple in appearance.
 Wrapped in a single flaky layer covering a more substantial crust (a mixture of rice and wheat flours) with red food coloring stamps on top to delineate varieties, they are an embarrassment of lard and sugar with the addition of chopped peanuts, dried red dates (jujubes), bits of candied winter melon and other nuts and fruits supported by sesame seed encrusted bottoms.
 I’m wary about cautioning you that these might be an acquired taste as they are certainly unlike anything you might find in Western cuisine and I don’t want to put you off; some friends liked them immediately, others had to think about it.
 In any event, the flavors will grow on you regardless of your starting point.
 These hefty disks exemplify the phrase “a little goes a long way” and a cup of tea nearby helps cut the oiliness.
 Cost is about $10 each.